Life with Type 1—A Photo Essay

 One of the insulin pumps Tom has used over the 21 years he’s been pumping.
 Once it was retired, we decided to take it apart for a look at the innards.
 Just like this old one, his new pump is routinely mistaken for a pager and it cracks us up every time.

-Between constant finger pricks and in the above case, accidentally hitting a blood vessel during CGM sensor insertion, it’s hard for Type 1 diabetics not to feel like a pin cushion at times.
+Between constant finger pricks and in the above case, accidentally hitting a blood vessel during CGM sensor insertion, it’s hard for people with type 1 diabetes not to feel like a pin cushion at times.

 Tom filling his pump with insulin and priming the tubing before insertion.